What Is One Person Company?

 - SEPARATE LEGAL ENTITY:

 OPC is a separate legal entity, that signifies that it has some of the same rights in law as a person.
 It can enter into contracts, sue and be sued, and can own the property.
-However, in sole proprietorship, the entrepreneur does not have separate legal entity.
+However, in a sole proprietorship, the entrepreneur does not have a separate legal entity.

-- MINOR CANNOT BECOME MEMBER:
+- MINOR CAN NOT BECOME A MEMBER:

 Under OPC, only a major person, that is, who has attained the age of 18 years or above can only become the member of the OPC.
-As minors are restrained to contract under the Indian Contract Act, 1872, they cannot become the members of the OPC.
+As minors are restrained to contract under the Indian Contract Act, of 1872, they cannot become members of the OPC.

 - NOT REQUIRED TO BE RESIDENT:

-Earlier, for incorporating an OPC, the single owner needs to be resident in India but under the recent amendments, the provision of OPC has also been made available for the Non-Residents.
-Now, anyone cam incorporate an OPC in India.
+Earlier, for incorporating an OPC, the single owner needs to be resident in India but under the recent amendments, the provision of OPC has also been made available for Non-Residents.
+Now, anyone can incorporate an OPC in India.
 Also, for the purpose of calculating the residency status of the applicant, the number of days has been reduced to 120 days from 182 days during the immediately preceding one financial year.

-- SUBSCRIBER CAN BE DIRECTOR ALSO:
+- SUBSCRIBERS CAN BE DIRECTORS ALSO:

 The subscriber of OPC, that is, member of the OPC can be the director of the company.
 He/ She can become both the whole and sole of the OPC.